DyfanJones/s3fs/README.md

 <sup>Created on 2022-06-22 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

+**NOTE:** all examples have be developed from `fs`.

 # Feedback wanted

-`s3fs` is designed work nicely with `fs` and piping.
 Please open a Github ticket raising any issues or feature requests.